-4.1 Which authorities are responsible for conducting the review?
+4.1 Which authorities are responsible for conducting

-The Minister of Economic Affairs and Climate Policy issues the decisions under the Electricity Act, the Gas Act, the Telecommunications Act and the ISB.
+The Minister of Economic Affairs and Climate Policy issues the decisions under the Electricity Act, the Gas Act, the Telecommunications Act and the Vifo Act.
 The department that is set up to actually perform these reviews is the BTI.

-4.2 What is the applicable test and what is the burden of proof and who bears it?
+$4.2\,$ What is the applicable test and what is the burden of proof and who bears it?